-I. PRA Stage 1: Initiation
+1. PRA Stage 1: Initiation

-Initiation is the identification of organisms and pathway and may be considered for pest risk assessment in relation to the identified PRA area.
+Initiation is the identification of organisms and pathways that may be considered for pest risk assessment in relation to the identified PRA area.

-A PRA process may be triggered in the following squares (init ation points, section 1.1):
+A PRA process may be triggered in the following situations (initiation points, section 1.1):